DigitalTransformation/Project-Santa-Cruz-Preview/README.md

 As you know, Azure Percept DK currently is in Public Preview and the Private Preview Program has graduated.

 ## What does the Private Preview Program has graduated mean?
-Technical support over our email alias (aedppsup@microsoft.com) will close on June 4Th 2021.
+Technical support over our email alias (aedppsup@microsoft.com) is closed as of June 4Th 2021.
 Microsoft has many support options to meet your needs.
 You can now leverage the official Microsoft channels to get help:
 - Documentation: [Azure Percept documentation](https://docs.microsoft.com/en-us/azure/azure-percept/)
 - Online Communities: [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/products/)
 - Azure Customer Support: By creating a support ticket from the Azure Percept Studio.
 [Azure Support Plans Comparison | Microsoft Azure](https://azure.microsoft.com/en-us/support/plans/)